aryarm/as_analysis/README.md

 ### find_imbalance.r
 An R script that sets up the necessary data for calling allele_imbalance.r and calls it.
 This script is called, in turn, by Snakefile-counts.

+### run-all.bash
+A bash script for executing the entire pipeline on an SGE cluster using snakemake.